 Many languages do not have the word building concepts that English does.
 In teaching vocabulary, the idea of “root” words and prefixes and suffixes helps students build a larger vocabulary quickly.
 Affixes (prefixes and suffixes) help us create a variety of words from one base word.
 Many EFL students won’t recognize that contain is the root word of container and containment or that desire is the root word of undesirable and desirability.
 When teaching new vocabulary, it is important to point out these connections and we can quickly help students expand their vocabulary with the base words they already know.
 Teaching affixes is only one of several strategies for teaching vocabulary.
 See the links below for more.

 Surveying, Scanning, Skimming

 In an academic setting, we rarely read an entire text word for word.
 More typical is that we look at the contents of a book, the chapters, headings, subheadings, sidebars, pictures, illustrations, words in italics and bold type and dive in to find the information we need.
 These are the concepts of surveying, scanning and skimming, moving from the big ideas of a text down to the specific details.
-These are skills that EFL students don’t usually have and must be taught.
-The linked readings below will give you more specifics on these skills.
+These are skills that EFL students don't usually have and must be taught.
+The linked readings for teaching EFL reading below will give you more specifics on these skills.
 The video below will give you the simple details of scanning and skimming.

 Guessing and Predicting from Context

 Students also need to be taught to guess the meanings of words based on the context of the reading and to draw from the reading an ability to predict what might happen in the next paragraph.
 Links below will lead to more information on these skills.
 The short videos below are fun and well done explanations of guessing and predicting.